 Taking Action to Hold One Another Accountable It must be clear to all team members that accountability is a shared team responsibility.
 As uncomfortable and difficult as it can often be, accountability helps a team and an organization avoid far more costly and difficult situations later.
 Consider the importance of accountability, outlined below, as you create an action plan.
-A Team That Embraces A Team That Avoids Accountability: Accountability: Creates resentment among team Ensures that poor performers feel members who have different pressure to improve standards of performance Identifies potential problems quickly Encourages mediocrity by questioning one another's • Misses deadlines and key deliverables approaches without hesitation • Places an undue burden on the team • Establishes respect among team leader as the sole source of discipline members who are held to the same high standards Avoids excessive bureaucracy around performance management and corrective action Action Plan Use the following questions to help build an action plan for your team.
+A Team That Embraces A Team That Avoids Accountability: Accountability: Creates resentment among team Ensures that poor performers feel members who have different pressure to improve standards of performance Identifies potential problems quickly The gray box illustrates Encourages mediocrity by questioning one another's both the absence and • Misses deadlines and key deliverables approaches without hesitation the presence of • Places an undue burden on the team • Establishes respect among team accountability on a team. leader as the sole source of discipline members who are held to the same high standards Avoids excessive bureaucracy around performance management and corrective action Action Plan Use the following questions to help build an action plan for your team.
 1. Based on the team survey (page 24), it appears that accountability is difficult These questions are for this team right now.
 List three obstacles that prevent team members from tailored based on the confronting one another and applying peer pressure.
 List some specific team's responses to the benefits of engaging in these behaviors.
-Accountability portion
+Accountability portion of the assessment (page 24).